 For information on locating troublesome components, see "To Quickly Locate Components that May Cause Problems" earlier in this chapter.
-To expand or collapse the hierarchical diagram, see "Expanding and Collapsing the Hierarchical Diagram" earlier in this chapter.
+To expand or collapse the hierarchical diagram, see "Expanding and Collapsing the Hierarchical Diagram" earlier in this chapter. ▼ To Display a System Meter of an Instrument for a Specific Parameter

-- To Display a System Meter of An Instrument for a Specific Parameter - 1.
-Expand the hierarchy by clicking the + sign. - 2.
+- 1. Expand the hierarchy by clicking the + sign. - 2.
 Click the component label (such as disk) to display available instruments in the instrument panel. - 3.
-Display the instrument using one of the following tasks: - Click the instrument (parameter) you want displayed, for example ops (op/sec), at the right of the display.
-A System Meter window is created with a graph of the selected parameter (Figure 3-10). - Drag the instrument and drop it in an existing System Meter.
-Use the middle or left mouse buttons as you move the mouse. - ▼ To Display Multiple System Meters in the Same Window - 1.
-Click the System Meter window you want to activate. - 2.
-Select the legend for the desired parameter (for example writes (ops/sec)) and drag it to the footer of the second System Meter window (see Figure 3-10).
+Display the instrument using one of the following tasks: - Click the instrument (parameter) you want displayed, for example, ops (op/sec), at the right of the display.

+A System Meter window is created with a graph of the selected parameter (FIGURE 3-19).

+Drag the instrument and drop it in an existing System Meter.
+Use the middle mouse button or use the left mouse button as you move the mouse.

+▼ To Display Multiple System Meters in the Same Window

+- 1. Click the System Meter window you want to activate. - 2.
+Select the legend for the desired parameter (for example, writes (ops/sec)) and drag it to the footer of the second System Meter window (see FIGURE 3-19).